When is a permit required?

 When is a license agreement required?

 Licenses are required by MTS so that third-party crossings do not restrict MTS’ ability to expand transit capacity.
 Generally, a license agreement, or similar land right, is required when new permanent facilities are installed on MTS property or within the MTS right-of-way.
 The license agreement is subject to MTS staff approval and may be subject to annual fees.
 Right of Entry Permit requests to maintain or modify existing facilities should include the existing license granted to the facility owner by MTS or the San Diego & Arizona Eastern Railroad.
 If no license is found for an existing facility, a new license may be required.
+For more information on license agreements and license fees, please see the MTS Real Estate License page.

 What are the permit insurance requirements?